preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 .. image:: write-mode-new.png

-Examples of blocks where the contents can be edited using Write mode are:
+Examples of blocks where the contents can be edited using Write mode:

++ Accordion
 + Banner
++ HTML/Script
 + Media
 + Related Links
 + Text